taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - cc                    : does the same thing as ce but for the whole line
 - c$                    : deletes the rest of the line after the cursor and puts you in insert mode
 - x 			        : delete one character in the front
+- X 			        : delete one character behind the cursor
 - zz 			        : center the text
 - dd  			        : delete the line
 - d2d  			        : delete the 2 lines below